Varanasi, the place was on my travel list since 5 years and I was wondering when the D-day would arrive!

-The ride from Sunauli (Why sunauli- will get back to that probably in my next post on Annapurna Circuit) to Varanasi was quite interesting.
+The ride from Sunauli (Why sunauli- read the post on Annapurna Circuit out here- Annapurna Circuit Trek) to Varanasi was quite interesting.
 My friend and me started early morning in the UPSRTC bus to reach Varanasi!
 From scenic paddy fields, mustard fields and farms galore the road took to small towns, cities and finally reached Varanasi.
 One can feel the chaos as soon as you hit the city center.
 We hired a auto-rickshaw to take us to our stay at Zostel.

 It was 3pm when we reached and took some time to freshen up.
 We went on a stroll to explore the streets of Varanasi in the evening!